-2.4.9.3 Generator, alternator, electric starter
+2.4.9.2 Generator, alternator, electric starter

-- The stator/coil must be the originally fitted and homologated parts with no modification allowed. - b) The flywheel may be modified or replaced. - The flywheel must be available from the concession parts supplier and follow the concession rule (Art.
-2.4.3.5).
-The price limit is €1000. - c) The ACG must generate sufficiently to maintain battery charge. - d) The use of a "booster" battery is permitted except during parc fermé. - The electric starter must operate normally and always attempt to start the engine during the event.
+- a) The stator/coil must be the originally fitted and homologated part with no modification allowed. - b) Only the originally homologated or ACG assembly from the Eligible Parts for Competition List 2021 may be used. - c) The ACG assembly must be available from the concession part supplier and follow the concession rule (Art.
+2.3.16).
+The price limit is €500. - d) The ACG must generate sufficiently to maintain battery charge. - e) The use of a "booster" battery is permitted except during parc fermé.

-- f) During parc fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
-No boost battery may be connected to the machine after the end of the session. - g) The starter motor gear system must be the originally fitted and homologated parts.
-Surface and hardening treatments are allowed. - h) Motorcycles should self-start on the starting grid in neutral.
+- f) The electric starter must operate normally and always attempt to start the engine during the event. - g) During parc-fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
+No boost battery may be connected to the machine after the end of the session.
+If the above is satisfied and the machine does not start for the noise test then the boost battery may be used. - h) The starter motor gear system must be the originally fitted and homologated part Surface and hardening treatments are allowed. - i) Motorcycles should self-start on the starting grid in neutral.
 Pushstarting on the starting grid is not allowed, however start line Officials may push start the motorcycle if necessary (in gear).